An Adoption & Grant Making Website

 UX & UI Design Project

-To start, we first looked at the main users of the website and landed on catering to two personas:
+To start, we first looked at the main users of the website and landed on two personas:

 - Wanting to contribute to an adoption